 Capital gains tax in Germany is applied to gross profit from capital investments such as interests, dividends from corporations, and open and hidden distributions of the company’s profit.
-Since 2009, private investors also have to pay this tax in certain cases, e.g., sale of shares.
+Since 2009, private investors also have to pay this tax in certain cases, e.g., the sale of shares.

 In the US, capital gain tax strongly depends on the person’s income (higher rates apply to higher incomes) and whether they are married, etc. (same way as with federal taxes).

 There are three different rates for capital gain tax: 0%, 15%, and 20%.
 However, most people will pay 15% because it includes an income bracket of $40,000 up to $441, 450 for a single person.

 Get your taxes sorted in Germany!

 How to be a freelancer or work on a side in Germany and avoid the bureaucratic nightmare?
 Get Sorted!

 It’s an online tool for managing all your tax obligations, reports, payments, and communications with the Finanzamt (tax office) in Germany.
 The tool will do all the bookkeeping, tax, and VAT declarations.